decentraland/show-management/README.md

 * ShowBpmActionHandler
 * DefineTargetGroupActionHandler

-Handlers that require you to complete them by defining how they should function
+Handlers that require you to extend them by defining how they should function

 * ShowPauseAllActionHandler
 * ShowStopAllActionHandler